-The Board of Directors, supported by, the Board Risk Compliance and Governance Committee (BRCGC), Risk Management Committee (RMC) and Group Risk Management Department (GRM), is ultimately responsible for identifying, monitoring and controlling risks.

-For effective implementation of the risk management framework, the Board has constituted an independent Group Risk Management function within the Bank.
-This Department is responsible to perform the risk measurement and monitoring activities, as set out in this framework document, or to be assigned from time to time for ensuring compliance with the local regulations, implementation of guidance issued by Basel committee and/or other generally accepted risk management practices within the banking industry.
+The Board of Directors (as the "Board" or "BOD"), supported by the BRCGC, RMC and GRMD is ultimately responsible for identifying, monitoring and controlling risks.
+For the effective implementation of the risk management framework, the Board has constituted an independent GRMD within the Group.
+GRMD is responsible to perform the risk measurement and monitoring activities, as set out in this framework document, or to be assigned from time to time for ensuring compliance with the local regulations, implementation of guidance issued by Basel committee and/or other generally accepted risk management practices within the banking industry.

-The Risk Management function is independent of the Banks risk-taking functions and plays a pivotal role in monitoring the risks associated with all the activities of the Bank.
-The function is headed by a designated GCRO and is involved in strategic planning and monitoring of risk-taking actions of the Senior Management.
-The role of the risk managers is both as a strategic partner to the business units advising them on risk issues and on the best ways to identify and manage these issues as well as a risk controller setting parameters for risk activities and reviewing compliance with these parameters in order to ensure that the Bank does not incur any undue risk without adequate return and/or mitigation.
+The GRMD is independent of the Group's risk-taking functions and plays a pivotal role in monitoring the risks associated with all the activities of the Group.
+GRMD is headed by a designated Group Chief Risk Officer (as the "GCRO") and is involved in strategic planning and monitoring of risk-taking actions of the Senior Management.
+The role of the risk managers is as a strategic partner to the business units, advising them on risk issues and on the best ways to identify and manage these issues, as well as a risk controller, setting parameters for risk activities and reviewing compliance with these parameters in order to ensure that the Bank does not incur any undue risk without adequate return and/or mitigation.
+For further details on Risk governance structure, please refer to the "Corporate governance framework overview" section of the published Annual report.